Email FacebookTwitterMenu burgerClose thin

 Tax Credits

 For example, someone who has a child age 17 or older or has other adult dependents with an individual taxpayer identification number might qualify for this credit.
-This tax credit amount is $500 for each dependent that qualifies for the tax credit.
-The credit is available in full to a taxpayer who earns $200,000 or less and decreases on a sliding scale as that person’s income increases.
+In both 2024 and 2023, this tax credit is worth up to $500 for each dependent who qualifies.
+The credit is available in full to a taxpayer who earns $200,000 ($400,000 for married couples filing jointly) or less and decreases on a sliding scale as that their income increases.

-An example of someone eligible for the Credit for Other Dependents is a single person filing who has a child dependent that is 17 years old and another child who is 21 and in college.
+An example of someone eligible for the Credit for Other Dependents is a single person with a child dependent who is 17 years old and another child who is 21 and in college.
 Both children would likely qualify as dependents, and each would be eligible for the $500 credit.
 Another example is if someone has an adult relative living with him listed as a dependent on his tax return.
 In any case, the dependent must be a U.S. citizen, national or resident alien.

 Lifetime Learning Credit